Innovator0009/Covid-Statistics/README.md

 c?world - To track COVID-19 cases of the world.

-c?covid <country name> - To track COVID-19 cases of a Specific Country.
+c?country <country name> - To track COVID-19 cases of a Specific Country.

 c?prevention -  To get the Information to prevent COVID-19.